-- When moving appliances or heavy furniture it is always wise to lay a plywood panel, or similar, on your floor and "walk" the item across it.
-This protects your floor from scuffing, gouging and tears.

-• Use floor protectors under furniture to reduce indentation.
-As a general rule of thumb, the heavier the item, the wider - the floor protector needed. - Place a walk-off mat at outside entrances to reduce the amount of dirt brought into your home.
+- When moving appliances or heavy furniture, lay a plywood panel, or similar, on your floor and "walk" the item across it.
+This protects your floor from scuffing, gouging and tears. - Use floor protectors under furniture to reduce indentation.
+As a general rule, the heavier the item, the wider the floor protector needed. - Place a walk-off mat at outside entrances to reduce the amount of dirt brought into your home.
 We strongly recommend mats without a latex or rubber backing since these backings can cause permanent discoloration.